matthew-andrews/mattandre.ws/source/_posts/makefile-inheritance.md

 We basically hacked inheritance into make by exploiting wildcards.
 In our shared makefile instead of defining an `install` task, we define an `instal%` task.

-This means that if there isn't a task called `install` running `make install` will run the steps defined in the `instal%` task and if an `install` task gets added that will run whenever a developer runs `make install` instead.
+This means that if there isn't a task called `install` in the project's Makefile, running `make install` will run the steps defined in the `instal%` task of the shared Makefile.
+Similarly if a developer adds an `install` task to their project's Makefile that will run whenever a developer runs `make install` instead.

 For example:-